ranchoasb/ranchoasb.github.io/_pages/about.md

 We would like to thank the following people for contributions to the website:

-**Melody Yu**, for creating, managing, and being the webmaster of the website and editing articles and getting quotes from students.
+**Melody Yu**, for creating, managing, and being the webmaster of the website, editing articles, and getting quotes from students.

 **Ally Kim**, for consistently updating and writing articles.